ks6201/parking-lot/README.md

 1. **Parking Spot Allocation**
    - Parking spots are divided by vehicle type (MotorCycle, Car, Bus).
    - Each parking floor has a predefined number of spots.
-   - When a vehicle checks in, an available spot is assigned to it.
+   - When a vehicle enters, an available spot is assigned to it.
-   - When a vehicle checks out, the spot is marked as available again.
+   - When a vehicle exits, the spot is marked as available again.

 2. **Check-In/Check-Out**
-   - A vehicle can check into the parking lot if there is an available spot.
+   - A vehicle can enter into the parking lot if there is an available spot.
-   - A parking ticket is issued upon check-in, which contains details like the vehicle's information, parking spot, and parking floor.
+   - A parking ticket is issued upon entry, which contains details like the vehicle's information, parking spot, and parking floor.
-   - A vehicle can check out, and the parking spot becomes vacant.
+   - A vehicle can exit, and the parking spot becomes vacant.

 3. **Parking Fee Calculation**
    - Fees are calculated based on the vehicle type and the duration the vehicle was parked.